remy/remysharp.com/public/blog/progressive-enhancement.md

 - You can't share a link to the page you're looking at (because it's all client side rendered and doesn't have a link)
 - Screen readers can't navigate the content properly

+I [recently wrote about how I had failed the anchor](https://remysharp.com/2019/04/04/how-i-failed-the-a).
+It pretty much touched on _all_ the points above.

-This doesn't mean this isn't possible, just that it's more often forgotten.
+This doesn't mean this isn't possible, just that it's often forgotten.
 In the same way that Flash was often labelled as inaccessible.
 This wasn't true, it was *possible* to make Flash accessible, it's just that the default development path didn't include it.

-A more extreme example of this is seen in Flipboard's mobile site.
+A more extreme example of this was seen in Flipboard's mobile site.
 Importantly: *mobile site*.
 Flipboard render the entire page using a `canvas` element.
 I can't speak for the accessibility of the site, but on mobile it performs beautifully.
 It feels..."native".
 And with that, it's also broken.
 I can't copy links, and I can't copy text - akin to the Flash apps and even Java applet days.
-It looks great, but it doesn't feel "of the web".
+It looks great, but it doesn't feel "of the web"<sup>&dagger;</sup>.

+<small>&dagger; caveat: this was true in 2015, it's possible…likely it's been thrown away and fixed…I hope.</small>

 The problem is: browsers are pretty poor when compared to the proprietary and closed platforms they're constantly compared to.